 Really, folks, we don’t judge you by your spelling and grammar—unless you’re pointing out a typo in our latest books.

 BUT when communicating with authors, English teachers, or librarians there are a few words that, if flubbed, will mark you as an uncultivated reader and/or book-lover (two different things).
-If you’re self-published scribbler, misusing these words will mark you as not-ready-for-prime time.
+If you’re a self-published scribbler, misusing these words will mark you as not-ready-for-prime time.
 And if you’re an honest-to-goodness trade-published author, your library card should be seized.

 Here are five-ish commonly confused book terms.
 Get them right and you look like the Stephen Hawking of publishing … get them wrong and you look like you only read picture books.